hmslima/sambahsacompletegrammar/sambahsa.md

 Notice that you need an article and you can make use of a declination, when possible.

-Also isn possible to make adjectives from verbs through participles, but this I'l explain only in the chapter od participles.
+Also it's possible to make adjectives from verbs through participles, but this I'l explain only in the chapter od participles.

 To create adjectives from substantives you may make use of affixes like